-Sorry, as far as I know Brooklyn Bridge cannot be found on video and DVD.
+Sorry, as far as I know Brooklyn Bridge cannot be found on video and DVDwhich is a shame.

 So where was I when this series initially premiered?